Real Estate & Housing

 - Mitigating financial barriers and increasing programs and funding for prospective homebuyers

 - Assess investment disparities among neighborhoods and jurisdictions within the city

 - Identify obstacles for new homebuyers, such as lender practices

-Under these two priorities, the Real Estate & Housing Subcommittee has compiled a list of policy ideas and strategies based on feedback from the Action Summits and the subcommittee meetings.
-Below you will find a FIRST DRAFT of the real estate and housing policy ideas and strategies.
-These ideas are currently being discussed and refined by the subcommittee as they move towards developing draft recommendations to be submitted to the Task Force.
+Under these two priorities, the Real Estate & Housing Subcommittee has submitted a list of policy ideas based on feedback from the Action Summits and the subcommittee meetings.
+Below you will find the proposed real estate and housing policy ideas that have been submitted to the Task Force for consideration.
+These ideas are currently being discussed and refined by the Task Force as they move towards presenting final policy recommendations to Mayor Keith James and the City Commission.